 We are proud to say that these posts are not sponsored.
 Our editorial team of Bobbie moms and writers personally select each featured product.
 If you buy something through our links, we may earn an affiliate commission, at no cost to you.

-Around the office water cooler (otherwise known as Slack these days), what started as a one person share about a recent miscarriage turned in to a much bigger realization— that about 20% of our team had suffered from one or more miscarriages.
+Around the office water cooler (otherwise known as Slack these days), what started as a one person share about infant loss turned in to a much bigger realization— that about 20% of Bobbie moms had suffered from one or more miscarriages.
 So many of our closest colleagues and friends were all part of the same club, one that nobody wanted to be a part of— The Miscarriage Club.

 Through many tears and virtual hugs, we learned about each other’s deepest, darkest moments.
 We also learned that these shared moments help bring about much needed, honest conversation.
-It’s often the most important topics that we don’t spend enough time talking about.
-So we’re talking about miscarriage.
+It’s often the most important topics that we don’t spend enough time talking about, so we’re here to talk about miscarriage.
 We’re sharing some stories in hopes you’ll share yours.
 We’re also sharing information, because we need to hear from doctors when it comes to numbers and facts and science.

-We spoke with Dr Jane Van Dis, OBGYN and Bobbie Medical Advisor, who reminded us that there’s no “one way” for women to feel about pregnancy loss.
+We spoke with Dr Jane Van Dis, OBGYN, who reminded us that there’s no “one way” for women to feel about pregnancy loss.
 She answered our key questions about pregnancy after miscarriage and shared with us some very important stats.

 Does having a miscarriage mean that you can’t have another baby?